snel-repo/ComputationThroughDynamicsToolkit/README.md

-# Computation-Through-Dynamics Benchmark
+# Computation-Through-Dynamics Toolkit

 ## Overview
-This git repo contains code that will allow users to perform three steps:
+This git repo contains code that will allow users to:
-1. Choose a synthetic neural dataset to train on: (3BFF, MultiTask, RandomTarget)
+1. Select a synthetic neural dataset: (3BFF, PhaseCodedMemory, MultiTask, RandomTarget)
-3. Train data-trained models on the synthetic spiking activity
+3. Train data-driven models on the synthetic spiking activity
-4. Compare the dynamics of the task-trained and data-trained networks with a variety of quantifications of dynamical accuracy
+4. Compare the dynamics of the task-trained and data-driven models with a variety of performance metrics

 ## Installation
 We recommend using Conda to run this code.
 Unfortunately, Ray support for Windows is spotty, so I recommend Linux (or Windows Subsystem for Linux).